hadeson/minite/README.md

 ## 🤖 Choosing Your Models

-Nanobrowser allows you to configure different LLM models for each agent to balance performance and cost.
+Minite allows you to configure different LLM models for each agent to balance performance and cost.
 Here are recommended configurations:

 ### Better Performance
 - **Planner**: Claude Sonnet 4